allianz/ng-aquila/projects/ng-aquila/src/overlay/overlay.md

 Depending on the requirements of your overlay you can limit the fallbacks the overlay can choose by setting the `fallbackOrientation` option in the configuration.
 By default the overlay will choose fallbacks clockwise from the starting direction.

 <!-- example(overlay-limiting-fallbacks) -->

+### Global Settings

+If you want to use a custom scroll strategy, you can use the `NX_OVERLAY_SCROLL_STRATEGY` injection token with a factory provider.
+The `Overlay` service from `@angular/cdk/overlay` offers 4 different scroll strategy options:

+-   **reposition:** allow background scroll, the overlay moves with the background (default).
+-   **close:** allow background scroll, closes the overlay on scroll.
+-   **block:** disallow background scroll, the overlay does not move.
+-   **noop:** allow background scroll, the overlay does not move.